tonesandtones/CraftingInterpretersNet/README.md

 * `jlox` implementation is done!
 * `clox` implementation is underway, see [./clox](./clox)
-* We have strings!
-Up next, the beginnings of a garbage collector - https://craftinginterpreters.com/strings.html#freeing-objects
+* We have the beginnings of a garbage collector - https://craftinginterpreters.com/hash-tables.html